 - Council Championship January.
-The time and place is the responsibility of each participating Council.
+The time and place are the responsibility of each participating Council.
 The entry form/score sheet and proof of age of each winner are to be forwarded to the District Deputy after the local competition. - Regional Championship February.
 The District Deputies of each region are responsible for determining the time and place for their regional competition. - State Championship March.
-The time and place will be determined for the State competition by the Youth Director.
+The time and place will be determined for the State competition by the Free Throw Chairman.